Tim Riley

 Each floor will be a single gender and will have communal bathrooms, showers, and a laundry room.

 Sacramento Dorms will have a 24/7/365 cafeteria to serve free meals.
-The ingredients will be day-old (expired but still good) groceries from local supermarkets.
-The cafereria will display a banner on a wall that says, "There's no such thing as a free lunch.
-Thank you taxpayers."
+The ingredients will be day-old (expired but still good) groceries from supermarkets.
+The cafeteria will display a banner on a wall that says:

 Sacramento Dorms will make our homeless community clean, groomed, dressed, healthy, and relatively educated.
 To become fully educated, Sacramento County needs a line item in its $8.9 billion budget to fund the nearby Sacramento Community College.